 A proactive response to challenging behavior relies on guidance to teach the child the skills he or she may be missing.
 According to Hearron & Hildebrand (2013), guidance can be defined as:

-- Words and actions that positively influence the behaviors of others
+- Using words and actions that positively influence the behaviors of others

 - Establishing appropriate expectations and supporting others so that they do the right thing

 - Providing ample opportunities for practice and success

 - Remaining helpful and encouraging when mistakes occur